lemoney/grease/readme.md

 ## What it does

-GREASE is designed as a system to enable generalized and large scale automation efforts.
-Rather than approaching automation via manual scripts, scheduled runs in a task runner system, GREASE is designed to be completely hands free.
-This _enables true and actual automation and reduction of toil_.
-GREASE is designed to stop the decades old mentality of operations and operators from break/fix work, and redirect their efforts to the principles of SRE.
-A common simile for GREASE is: "Let Operations **STOP** fighting all these fires (automated preventable incidents), install the sprinkler system (GREASE) and begin performing arson investigation (helping solutions portfolio working on & prioritizing their backlog/Designing better processes and infrastructure)

-GREASE provides a simple JSON configuration schema for issue detection and a safe Python command class for implementing resolutions.
+GREASE is a system to enable automation via configuration for events and executing related commands (via a regular python class)

 ## How it works

-GREASE runs 24/7/365 monitoring sources you define and based on configuration can act on these sources.
+GREASE runs 24/7/365 monitoring events you define and based on configuration can act on these sources.
 These actions can be anything you can do in python.